What Is Remarketing?

 Visitors To Specific Pages

 If you want to get more targeted with your efforts, you can also limit your targeting to people that have visited a certain page (or pages) of your website.
 For example, let’s say that you sell TVs and stereos.
 This targeting method allows you to target visitors that have been on TV product pages with ads specifically about TVs while leaving out those only interested in stereos.

 Taking this method one step further, you could also target website visitors that have been to one page (your cart page) but not another (your checkout page).
 The average cart abandonment rate for e-commerce stores is 69.23%.
 This remarketing technique allows you to target these consumers, giving them another chance to complete their purchase.

 Do you have a hard time getting people to come back after making a purchase on your store?
 Do you want to automate your follow-up process after someone downloads your free e-book?
 Set up a remarketing campaign that targets users who have been on one of your “thank you” pages.

 Don’t people find remarketing ads creepy?

 When done incorrectly, remarketing ads can be a little creepy to some people.
-The vast majority of people, however don’t seem to mind at all.
-You can also limit the “creep factor” of remarketing ads by reducing their frequency (the amount of times they’re eligible to see your ad within a given time frame).
+The vast majority of people, however, don’t seem to mind at all.
+You can also limit the “creep factor” of remarketing ads by reducing their frequency (the number of times they’re eligible to see your ad within a given time frame).